khawarizmus/hijri-week-calendar-proposal/content.typ

-= Basics of The Hijri Calendar
+= Introduction to the Hijri Calendar

 The Hijri calendar is a purely lunar calendar based on the phases of the moon.
 It comprises 12 months, each of either 29 or 30 days, resulting in a Hijri year of either 354 days (common year) or 355 days (leap year).
 This discrepancy arises because the lunar month alternates between 29 and 30 days, and a typical lunar year is about 11 days shorter than a solar year.